 In addition to a signed Verification Statement and official transcript conferring the baccalaureate degree, all dietetic interns are required to complete a criminal background check and fingerprinting analysis.
 The Administrative Assistant for the program will provide information on obtaining both the background check and fingerprinting.
 Consistent with the Stony Brook University policy, any applicant found to have a past criminal conviction will be evaluated for full acceptance by the Director, Associate Director and Judiciary Officer.
 If there is a direct relationship between the criminal conviction and the role of an intern, or acceptance would involve a risk to patients, other interns or staff at any of our affiliated sites, the intern will be dismissed.
 The Stony Brook Dietetic Internship Program does not, at this time, require drug testing.
 The dietetic intern will pay the cost of the background check, fingerprinting and/or drug testing if required by a site.

 Applicants accepted to the distance track will not be formally admitted until a finalized schedule of rotations with secured preceptors is provided and the Clinical Affiliation Agreement between the first site and Stony Brook University is executed.

 Interns accepted into the distance track will be provided with a unique Stony Brook ID number and sign on for Blackboard, the learning management system utilized by the Stony Brook University Dietetic Internship Program.
 At the on-site Orientation, interns in the distance track will have their pictures taken and ID card generated as the on-site interns have done.
 Interns will be required to have regular video conference calls with the Dietetic Internship Coordinator and their preceptor to ensure that the intern is actually rotating at the sites.
-There will also be mandatory Skype calls with the program faculty throughout the year.
-Submissions on Blackboard will be reviewed during these calls.
+There will also be mandatory Zoom calls with the program faculty throughout the year.
+Submissions on Brightspace will be reviewed during these calls.